nia-00/UCF_REU_SmartHome_2021/Simulation Files/README.md

 There are 3 different kinds of simulations.
 Each location has a version of all the simulations with differences in outdoor appliances to model the changes in that location's temperature and humidity.
+The simulations are broken up into three
+phases: morning, mid-day, and evening.
+Each phase has different time scaling based on the changes in temperature observed on our chosen day for each location.
+These specifications can be found in the notes in each simulation file.
 Below are descriptions of each kind of simulation a location will have.

 * **Simulation 1:** These simulate a single person waking up in the morning, getting ready for work, and leaving for the day.
 The house remains empty for a bit